joeavanzato/Trawler/README.md

 ## MITRE Techniques Evaluated

+Please be aware that some of these are (of course) more detected than others - for example, we are not detecting all possible registry modifications but rather inspecting certain keys for obvious changes and using that technique where no other technique is applicable.
+For other items such as COM hijacking, we are inspecting all entries in the relevant registry key and bubbling them all up to the surface, having a much more complete detection surface.

 * T1037.001: Boot or Logon Initialization Scripts: Logon Script (Windows)
 * T1037.005: Boot or Logon Initialization Scripts: Startup Items
 * T1059: Command and Scripting Interpreter